janattig/Procedural-Dungeons/ProceduralDungeons/data/procedural_dungeons/README.md

 # Procedural Dungeons // procedural_dungeons

-Sub-repo of the Procedural Dungeons pack providing a unifying namespace for functions with easy access.
+Sub-repo of the Procedural Dungeons pack providing a unifying namespace for functions with easy access as well as providing the structure data for levels.
 For a comprehensive summary of the Procedural Dungeons datapack, see the [main page](https://github.com/janattig/Procedural-Dungeons).

 The following functions are provided: